Waltlxj/website-catalog-web-scrape/README.md

 CONFIG.PY:
 create a file called config.py.
-This will contain log information for the web scraper.
+This will contain log in information for the web scraper.
 You can copy-paste the format below.
+Create your own config.py locally with your own username and password.

-uesername = 'username'
+uesername = [root username]
-password = 'password'
+password = [root password]